-The building is generally open from Monday to Friday 7:00 -11:30 PM, Saturday and Sunday from 7:00 Am to 8:30 PM.
+The building is generally open from 6 a.m. to 2 a.m.
+Monday to Friday, including weekends.
 When the building is closed, it is locked and monitored by a security company.
 Access to classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Access to on- and off-campus activities is limited to actively enrolled students and their guests.
 Students are responsible for the behavior of their guests at all times at campus-arranged events.
 RUSM reserves the right to require that RUSM identification cards be presented for admittance to certain locations and events.
 RUSM may also require students to register their guests with Student Services prior to attendance.
 Student, faculty and staff identification cards should be worn at all times.
 Due to state specific COVID-19 guidelines, please reach out to the campus directly for updated times in which the building is open.

-The on-duty security officer serves as an escort on on-campus security Monday to Friday 7:00 -11:30 PM, Saturday and Sunday from 7:00 Am to 8:30 PM.
-The security officer must be called to respond to emergencies and can be contacted at 954-226-0432.
+The on-duty security Officers serve as escorts and on campus security seven days a week, 24 hours a day.
+The uniformed Officers must be called to respond to emergencies and can be contacted at 1-246-627-8001/8011.
 The security officer has the authority to ask questions and request identification at any time.
 Criminal incidents will be referred to local law enforcement.